 1. No Solar Power at Night

-Some individuals considering going solar may question whether they can entirely cut themselves off from the grid after making the switch.
+Some individuals considering going solar may question whether they can entirely cut themselves off the grid after making the switch.
 This isn’t feasible.

 2. Questionable Reliability and Efficiency